labradormiguel/css-exercises/flex/03-flex-header-2/README.md

 - There is 16px between each item on both sides of the header. ✔️
 - flex is used to arrange everything. ✔️

-### Me tocó mirar en la solución porque no sabía que en este ejercicio se me permitía editar el HTML para añadir los dos nuevos contenedores
+### Me tocó mirar en la solución porque me salté la parte en la que decía que en este ejercicio se me permitía editar el HTML para añadir los dos nuevos contenedores